datamol-io/graphium/CONTRIBUTE.md

 ### trainer

 The trainer contains the interface to the `pytorch-lightning` library, with `ModelWrapper` being the main class used for any NN model, either for regression or classification.
-It also contains some modifications to the logger and reporting from `pytorch-lightning` to enable more flexibility.
+It also contains some modifications to the logger and model_summary from `pytorch-lightning` to enable more flexibility.

 ### utils